lbnl-science-it/LRC_services_June21/slides.md

   2. **Condo account**: PIs buy in compute nodes to be added to the general pool, in exchange for their own priority access and share the Lawrencium infrastructure (lr_xxx)
   3. **Recharge account**: pay as you go with minimal recharge rate ~ $0.01/SU (ac_xxx)
 - Check out more details here.
 [Project Accounts](https://it.lbl.gov/resource/hpc/for-users/hpc-documentation/accounts/projects-accounts/)
-- LBL affiliated PI can request project accout at [MyLRC portal](https://mylrc.lbl.gov/)
+- LBL affiliated PI can request project account at [MyLRC portal](https://mylrc.lbl.gov/)
 - PIs can grant PCA/condo/recharge project access to researchers/students and external collaborators.

 ----